wazuh/wazuh-documentation/source/azure/activity-services/prerequisites/credentials.rst

    account_key = <YOUR_ACCOUNT_KEY>

 Regardless of the service or activity to be monitored, the authentication file is always specified in the ``ossec.conf`` configuration file using the ``<auth_path>`` tag.
-Take a look to the following example:
+Take a look at the following example:

 .. code-block:: none
    :emphasize-lines: 6, 17, 27